aguru-venkata-saisantosh-patnaik/Lunar_Elemental-_Interactive_Mapping_System/README.md

 # Interactive_Map
 ## CSV Preparation

+(Note: Raw Datasets is not attached due to security reasons as it is collected by ISRO during the Chandrayaan-3 Mission)

 Here we use all the month data to filter out the fits files and concatenate them and put them in endfinal_individualfin1.csv
 ```python
 import pandas as pd